In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: spanning trees

-\begin{proof} Let us start by discussing some properties of the temporal graph in Figure~\ref{fig:tct-bp-counter}, which will be used in the reduction.
-First, notice that the cycle in this graph is mandatory for temporal connectivity because if an edge on the right side is removed ($de$ or $be$), then $f$ can no longer reach $d$, while if an edge on the left side is removed, $d$ can no longer reach $a$.
-Also recall that $d$ is a pivot in this graph.

-Let $\phi$ be a CNF formula with $n$ variables and $k$ clauses, we will transform $\phi$ into a proper temporal graph $\G$ such that $\G$ admits a temporal spanning tree if and only if $\phi$ is satisfiable.
+\begin{theorem} \TST is NP-hard in proper temporal graphs, where the underlying graph has a maximum degree of~$5$, and even if every edge has at most 2 time labels.
+Even under these restrictions, \TST cannot be solved in $2^{o(n+m)}$~time without violating the ETH. \end{theorem} \begin{proof} Let $\phi$ be a CNF formula with $n$ variables and $m$ clauses, we will transform $\phi$ into a proper temporal graph $\G$ such that $\G$ admits a \TC spanning tree if and only if $\phi$ is satisfiable.
 Without loss of generality, we assume that none of the clauses contain both a variable and its negation.
-For simplicity, we will use both negative and positive time labels, and possibly take some of them from the real domain.
-A suitable renormalization can be applied easily to convert this graph into a graph with positive time labels from~$\mathbb{Z}$.
+To obtain the desired degree bound on the the underlying graph, we further assume that each clause contains at most~$3$ literals and that each variable (summed up over the positive and negative literals) occurs in exactly 3 clauses.
+For simplicity, we will use both negative and positive time labels, and chose some time labels as rational numbers.
+A suitable renormalization can be applied easily to convert this graph into a graph with time labels from~$\mathbb{N}$ while preserving the relative order of the labels.

-The graph $\G$ has a vertex $x_i$ for each variable, a vertex $c_j$ for each clause, and three special vertices (thus, $n+k+3$ vertices in total).
-The special vertices are $T$ (for True), $F$ (for False), and $B$ (for Base).
-These vertices play a role similar to $c,e,$ and $d$ in Figure~\ref{fig:tct-bp-counter}.
-In particular, $B$ will be a pivot in $\G$.
+The graph $\G$ has for each variable~$x_i$ the vertices $x_i$, $F_i$, and~$T_i$, a vertex $c_j$ for each clause~$c_j$, and two special vertices (thus, $3n+m+2$ vertices in total).
+The special vertices are $B$ and~$B'$.
+Intuitively, we will ensure that the edge~$BB'$ will be the only pivot in $\G$, and thus also a pivot in each \TC spanning tree of~$\G$.
 The edge of the footprint are built as follows.
-There is an edge between $B$ and $T$, and an edge between $B$ and $F$.
-Then, for each variable $x_i$, there is an edge between $T$ and $x_i$ and an edge between $F$ and $x_i$.
-Finally, for each clause $c_j$ where $x_i$ appears (in plain or negated), there is an edge between $x_i$ and $c_j$.
-The footprint of $\G$ is illustrated on Figure~\ref{fig:tcst-footprint}.
+There is an edge between $B$ and $T_1$, and an edge between $B$ and $F_1$, an edge between~$B$ and~$B'$.
+Further, there is an edge between~$x_1$ and~$T_1$ and an edge between~$x_1$ and~$F_1$.
+Then, for each variable $x_i$ with~$i > 1$, there is an edge between $T_i$ and $x_i$, and an edge between $F_i$ and $x_i$, an edge between~$T_i$ and~$T_{i-1}$, and an edge between~$F_i$ and~$F_{i-1}$.
+Finally, for each clause $c_j$ where $x_i$ appears (positively or negatively), there is an edge between $x_i$ and $c_j$.
+Parts of the footprint of $\G$ are illustrated in Figure~\Cref{fig:new hardness}.